 Bankruptcy is a last resort because it represents a way to handle debts that cannot be repaid.
 When people apply to the court to be made bankrupt, their assets are sold or used to help repay debts.
 Creditors are informed of the bankruptcy and make claims for the amount they are owed.

 Anyone can apply for bankruptcy including sole traders, partnership members, and individuals Payments to creditors covered by the bankruptcy cease After a period of typically 12 months, covered debts are discharged.

-Not all UK courts handle bankruptcy cases Creditors can petition for bankruptcy of individuals who owe them £750 or more Financial interest in home, assets of value, credit cards, and bank cards must be turned over to the bankruptcy trustee Assets are not returned following bankruptcy Financial affairs are investigated For up to three years, spare income can be used to repay bankruptcy debts Debts not listed within the bankruptcy order must be repaid (student loans, court fines, etc.)
+Not all UK courts handle bankruptcy cases Creditors can petition for bankruptcy of individuals who owe them £750 or more Financial interest in the home, assets of value, credit cards, and bank cards must be turned over to the bankruptcy trustee Assets are not returned following bankruptcy Financial affairs are investigated For up to three years, spare income can be used to repay bankruptcy debts Debts not listed within the bankruptcy order must be repaid (student loans, court fines, etc.)

 If a business, operations usually close and employees are dismissed Bankruptcy violates some employment contracts (solicitors, charity trustee, etc.) Ability to obtain credit will be affected Bank accounts frozen and new ones may not be permitted Bankruptcies advertised in the Individual Insolvency Register and other official records.